 Author The REF Code of Practice Working Group Equality Impact Assessment REF Equality impact assessment (EIA) Panel Approved by/ Approval date(s) Research and Knowledge Exchange Committee (27/03/19); University Senate (03/04/19).
 Revision approved by the REF Code of Practice Working Group (13/09/19-17/09/19) and the University Principal and Vice-Chancellor (19/07/19).
-Noted by/ Noted date(s) University Court (17/04/19) Review by December 2019 Version V1.2 Document Type Code of Practice Document Location This document is available via the REF 2021 MyAbertay Intranet pages and will be made available on the Abertay external facing web page by December 2019.
+Updated August 2020 to reflect new guidance issued July 2020.
+Approved by the Research and Knowledge Exchange Committee (30/09/20).
+Approved by Senate (28/10/20).
+Noted by/ Noted date(s) University Court (17/04/19) Review by December 2019 Version V1.3 Document Type Code of Practice Document Location This document is available via the REF 2021 MyAbertay Intranet pages and will be made available on the Abertay external facing web page by December 2019.
 It should be noted that any printed copies are uncontrolled and cannot be guaranteed to constitute the current version of the policy.

-Part 1: Introduction 4 1.1 Preamble 4 1.2 Guiding principles 4 1.3 Definitions and terms 5 1.4 REF 2021 Code of Practice Working Group 6 1.5 Code of Practice consultation, approval and submission 6 1.6 How the Code of Practice relates to broader institutional policies and strategies that promote and support E&D) 1.7 How Abertay supports its fixed-term and part-time staff in relation to equality and diversity 8 1.8 Actions taken since REF 2014 8 1.9 How the Code of Practice is addressing the principles of transparency, consistency, accountability, and inclusivity in demonstrating fairness g 1.10 How the Code of Practice is communicated to staff Part 2: Identifying staff with significant responsibility for research 10 2.1 Policies and procedures Criteria for identifying staff with a significant responsibility for research How decisions are made, approved and communicated to staff (including timescale) 2.1.3 How processes have been consulted on and agreed with staff representative groups 2.2 Staff, committees and training 2.2.1 Procedures for appointing designated staff, panels and committees responsible for identifying staff with significant responsibility for research 2.2.2 Details of training provided to individuals and committees involved in identifying staff, timescafor delivery and content 2.3 Appeals and special circumstances 17 2.3.1 The appeals process, mechanism for submission and eligible grounds for appeal 17 2.3.2 Consideration of Special Circumstances 18 2.4 Equality impact assessment (EIA) 19 Part 3: Determining research independence 20 3.1 Policies and procedures 20 3.1.1 Criteria used for determining staff who meet the definition of an independent researcher 20 3.1.2 How decisions are being made and communicated to staff, including timescale 21 3.1.3 How processes have been consulted on and agreed with staff representative groups 22 3.2 Staff, committees and training 22 3.3 Appeals 22 3.4 Equality impact assessment (EIA) 22 Part 4: Selection of outputs 22 4.1 Policies and procedures 22 4.1.1 Eligibility of output Eligibility of outputs produced or authored by former staff
+Part 1:Introduction 4 1.1 Preamble 4 1.2 Guiding principles 4 1.3 Definitions and terms 5 1.4 REF 2021 Code of Practice Working Group 6 1.5 Code of Practice consultation, approval and submission 6 1.6 How the Code of Practice relates to broader institutional policies and strategies that promote and support E&D е 1.7 How Abertay supports its fixed-term and part-time staff in relation to equality and diversity 8 1.8 Actions taken since REF 2014 8 1.9 How the Code of Practice is addressing the principles of transparency, consistency, accountability, and inclusivity in demonstrating fairness g 1.10 How the Code of Practice is communicated to staff 10 Part 2: Identifying staff with significant responsibility for research 10 2.1 Policies and procedures Criteria for identifying staff with a significant responsibility for research How decisions are made, approved and communicated to staff (including timescale) How processes have been consulted on and agreed with staff representative groups 2.2 Staff, committees and training Procedures for appointing designated staff, panels and committees responsible for identifyin staff with significant responsibility for research 14 2.2.2 Details of training provided to individuals and committees involved in identifying staff, timesc for delivery and content 16 2.3 Appeals and special circumstances 17 2.3.1 The appeals process, mechanism for submission and eligible grounds for appeal 17 2.3.2 Consideration of Special Circumstances 18 2.4 Equality impact assessment (EIA) 19 Part 3: Determining research independence 20 3.1 Policies and procedures 20 3.1.1 Criteria used for determining staff who meet the definition of an independent researcher 20 3.1.2 How decisions are being made and communicated to staff, including timescale 20 3.1.3 How processes have been consulted on and agreed with staff representative groups 22 3.2 Staff, committees and training 22 3.3 Appeals 22 3.4 Equality impact assessment (EIA) 22 Part 4: Selection of outputs 22 4.1 Policies and procedures 22 4.1.1 Eligibility of output 22 112 Fligibility of outputs produced or authored by former staff 23